What Happens If You Don't Pay RBC?

 At a glance

 Miss a payment to RBC, and you'll hear from the bank within weeks.
-RBC handles collections in-house for several months before charging the account off.
+RBC Credit Management and Recoveries handles internal collections for several months before charging the account off.
 After that, the account is typically assigned to a third-party collection agency, or RBC will arrange to sue you.

 RBC can also take money from any chequing, savings, or non-registered investment account you hold with the bank.
 This is called the right of set-off, and it happens without warning and without a court order.